brxcybr/pisword/README.md

 # Pi|SWORD Install and Configuration
 ## Installing the operating system
-- Install the latest version of Raspbian on your Raspberry Pi or Virtual Machine from the [Raspberry Pi Foundation Site](https://www.raspberrypi.org/downloads/raspbian/).
+- Install the latest 64-bit version of Raspbian on your Raspberry Pi from the [Raspberry Pi Foundation Site](https://www.raspberrypi.org/downloads/raspbian/).
+- For a virtualized deployment, download the arm64 Debian 11 (Bullseye) ISO from the [Debian website](https://www.debian.org/releases/bullseye/) and setup as a new virtual machine
 - Once the installation is complete, update the system by running the following commands:
 ```bash
 sudo apt update -y